Ankle Pain is no Walk in the Park

 The joint itself is formed by three bones – the tibia, fibula and talus – which are held together by a number of very strong ligaments.
 Because the ankles support the weight of the entire body, ankle & lower leg injuries are very common and can be debilitating if left untreated.
 Injury can occur to the bones, ligaments, cartilage, tendons and/or muscles surrounding the ankle joint, causing a range of different symptoms.

-At Keilor Road Physiotherapy, we have the expert skills to assess, treat & prevent all ankle & lower leg injuries.
-These include:
+At Keilor Road Physiotherapy, we have the expert skills to treat and assess all ankle & lower leg injuries:

 Ankle sprains including syndesmosis injury

 Avulsion fractures & CAM walker / Moonboot placement

 Foot & Ankle Biomechanics Assessment & Customised Formthotic placement